myyerrol/library-manage-system/README.md

 mysql -u username -p password
 ```

-In the project doc directory, there is a `library_manage_system_backup.sql`, you can use the terminal switch to the doc directory and execute command to restore good database has been created.
+In the project doc directory, there is a `library_manage_system_backup.sql`, you can use the terminal switch to the doc directory and execute command to restore database has been created.
 ``` bash
 mysql -u username -p password [database name] < library_manage_system_backup.sql
 ```